JordanCWard/Elist/README.md

 - section of executive summary of high level trends, things I would reference in the future, big trends, combine loyalty and marketing into one high level insight
 - Make a decision about loyalty program, maybe it shouldn't continue? more analysis is needed. more definitive decision for loyalty recommendations, my final answer for loyalty program is that it's undecided, more discussion is needed (cost of loyalty program, focus on specific marketing channels - only include this in executive summary)
 - add erd to overview links
-- 7 to 10 viz (ideally one per topic)
+- 7 to 10 viz (ideally one per topic), currently 15
-- remove colors from graphs with too many colors, text is for highlighting
 - include change log (issue log)
 <br>